 Note: do not pour the leftover water down the drain.
 Even though you cleared it, there will still be tiny bits of nail polish in it and you do NOT want to be wasting time cleaning nail polish off your drain.

 Trust me on this.
-I just tossed mine outside.
+After learning this lesson, I tossed the rest of my water outside.

 More Tips for Beautiful Marbled Ornaments